awslabs/aws-mobile-appsync-sdk-js/README.md

 This routes both HTTP queries and WebSocket subscriptions through CloudFront, while keeping the correct AppSync host in authentication headers so that AppSync can validate the requests.

+> **Note on IAM auth with CloudFront:** If you're using `AUTH_TYPE.AWS_IAM`, the auth-link computes a SigV4 signature using the AppSync host from the `url` you pass to `createAuthLink`.
+For this to work through CloudFront, your CloudFront distribution must be configured to forward the `Host` header to the AppSync origin (or use an origin custom header to set it).
+Otherwise AppSync will reject the request due to a signature mismatch.
+This is a CloudFront origin configuration concern — the library signs against the correct AppSync host, but CloudFront needs to pass that through.
+API Key, Cognito, OIDC, and Lambda auth types are not affected.

 ### Queries and Subscriptions using Apollo V3/V4

 ```js